realm/realm-java/ESOF-docs/Software Design.md

 ![Process View Diagram](https://github.com/renatoabreu11/realm-java/blob/master/ESOF-docs/Resources/process%20view%20graph.png)

 Any mobile app can use Realm.
-An application start a transiction before add or modify data.
+An application start a transaction before add or modify data.
 When a transaction ends, other application functions can start.
 The Realm database is based on Realm objects, and to add information in database it's necessary create a Realm object.
 To search for data it's needed create a query, which returns the data found in the form of Realm objects.

 ## Contribuition <a name="contribuition"></a>